 When it comes to riding electric off-road vehicles, the safety provided is virtually equal to that of other off-road vehicles.
 However, concerns have been raised over the safety of the batteries themselves.
 Lithium-ion batteries have been known to overheat, which can lead to a fire or even an explosion.
 This shouldn't be a concern for much longer, however: Manufacturers are working to come up with safer battery options.

-For more information about electric off-road vehicles, take a look at the links on the next page.
+For more information about electric off-road vehicles, take a look at the links below.